-- 2. Only those economic operators invited by the contracting authority following its assessment of the information provided may submit an initial tender which shall be the basis for the subsequent negotiations.
-Contracting authorities may limit the number of suitable candidates to be invited to participate in the procedure in accordance with Article 64. - 3.
-Unless otherwise provided for in the paragraph 3b of this Article, contracting authorities shall negotiate with tenderers the initial and all subsequent tenders submitted by them, except for the final tenders within the meaning of paragraph 6, to improve the content thereof so that the tenders better fulfil the award criteria, taken as a whole, specified in a procurement document.
+2. Only those economic operators invited by the contracting authority following its assessment of the information provided may submit an initial tender which shall be the basis for the subsequent negotiations.
+Contracting authorities may limit the number of suitable candidates to be invited to participate in the procedure in accordance with Article 64.

+3. Unless otherwise provided for in the paragraph 3b of this Article, contracting authorities shall negotiate with tenderers the initial and all subsequent tenders submitted by them, except for the final tenders within the meaning of paragraph 6, to improve the content thereof [...].